FAQs

 Below are answers to some of the most commonly asked questions about our unique program.
 If you don’t see the answer to your question, please feel free to reach out!

 PharmStars is a global accelerator for digital health startups seeking pharma and biotech clients or partners.
 Our program offers tailored education and personalized mentoring to help startups achieve greater success when engaging with pharma.
-Our startups present to and meet with PharmStars’ pharma members at our Showcase Event.
+Our startups present to and meet with PharmStars’ pharma members at our Startup Showcase.
 Our pharma members enjoy access to our select group of promising, educated digital health startups that align with their needs.

 PharmStars’ members are forward-thinking biopharma companies who recognize the importance of digital health innovation in supporting their strategic business goals and ultimately improving patient outcomes.
 These biopharma firms enjoy many benefits from their PharmStars membership, including access to PharmStars’ curated cohorts of qualified, educated, and engaged digital health startups.